 In the center embedding example, we see that promotion from ground without demotion of potentially interfering systems destabilizes the system.
 The analyses above are not the only possible ones, and we can imagine viable alternatives.
 For example, [drinks]{V} and [coffee]{-N} might have been excited in (e1) and demoted to ground in (e2), or even remain above ground, creating further interference with [likes] and [knows] in subsequent epochs.
 There are numerous sensible possibilities for how a scrambling trajectory might arise.
 The relevant systems might be initially grounded and selectively promoted from ground during selective production; alternatively, the systems might be initially organized such that a single clause is excited, and subsequently selective reorganizations generate the scrambled trajectory.
-Choosing between such analyses seems difficult.
+Motivating a particular analysis of scrambling is an open challenge.
 Yet because center embedding and scrambling rarely involve more than two clauses, we should not overemphasize the importance of such examples.

-The general conception of reorganization developed here raises the question of what constraints there are on \hat{E} .
-Although we do not systematically pursue this question in detail, one clear generalization is that promotion and demotion co-occur and often affect similar subsystems in a given transition.
+The general conception of reorganization developed here raises the question of what constraints there are on Ê. Although we do not systematically pursue this question in detail, one clear generalization is that promotion and demotion co-occur and often affect similar subsystems in a given transition.
+This makes sense given that we view e-operations as the consequence of e-coupling forces, and that e-coupling forces are expected to be stronger between more similar systems.
 We have also imposed a number of analytic choices which warrant further scrutiny.
 For instance, we have assumed that once the selective regime of production begins, no epochs without a selected system occur.
-This assumption could be violated, and one can imagine decomposing each \hat{E} into an ordered sequence of operations on individual systems.
+This assumption could be violated, and one can imagine decomposing each Ê into an ordered sequence of operations on individual systems.
 The order of these operations could matter.

 Clearly a principled theory of constraints on reorganization operations is desirable, and in the absence of such a theory the reorganization mechanism seems overly powerful.
 For the time being, we can decide to accept this because we have not mistakenly imposed structure where none is present.
-Whereas the conventional view is that MERGE operations on objects are the fundamental mechanism of ordering, the o/el view is that order emerges from operations on relative excitation, which are ultimately forces which quide trajectories in a state space.
+Whereas the conventional view is that MERGE operations on objects are the fundamental mechanism of ordering, the o/el view is that order emerges from operations on relative excitation, which are ultimately forces which guide trajectories in a state space.